(To view our stock click on a category name or picture)

 Antique stools can have a variety of uses be it for seating, as small TV stands or side tables or can be used in the kitchens of the modern homes too.

-Our antique and vintage tables range from trestle tables , through antique country farmhouse tables to antique occasional tables.
+Our antique tables range from trestle tables through antique country farmhouse tables to antique occasional tables.

-In stock at antique oak furniture store in Oxfordshire, UK our selection often includes an antique oak side table, oak farmhouse table, oak refectory table, antique writing tables, antique oak trestle table, yew wood and walnut side table, oak monk bench, oak cricket table, pine trestle table, oak tripod table, etc.
+In stock at antique oak furniture store in Oxfordshire, UK our selection of period oak often includes an antique oak side tables, oak farmhouse tables, oak refectory tables, antique writing tables, antique oak trestle table, yew wood and walnut side tables, oak cricket tables, pine trestle tables and oak tripod table.